ecociel/openai-app-starter/README.md

 A conforming client will take the `structuredContent`, fetch the `ui://widget/example.html` resource via `ReadResource`, and then inject the `structuredContent` into the widget environment (e.g. `window.openai.toolOutput`) so the widget can render it.

 ---
+## Testing in ChatGPT

+To add these apps to ChatGPT, enable developer mode, and add your apps in Settings > Connectors.

+---
 ## Key integration points (what to pay attention to)

 * **`WIDGET_URI` and `_meta["openai/outputTemplate"]`**: these must match.
 They are the contract between the tool definition and the widget resource.